higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 - **`protocol_sol_vault`** for SOL.
 - **`creator_token_vault`** for MemeToken.

-At any point, the respective authority can call a “withdraw” instruction to claim them.
+At any point, the respective authority can call a "withdraw" instruction to claim them.
 This ensures a **clean separation** of roles:

 - The **creator** never touches the SOL side.
 - The **protocol** never touches the token side.